fabiolapasini/Scene-Graph-Master-Thesis/README.md

 pyximport

 # Work done
-During this thesis I started from the code in this [repo](https://github.com/ShunChengWu/3DSSG) and I worked mainly on Graph Neural Network and I replaced the original networks with five different networks and I compared the results.
+During this thesis I started from the code in this [repo](https://github.com/ShunChengWu/3DSSG), I worked mainly on Graph Neural Network, I replaced the original network with five different networks and I compared the results.

 ## Nets
 1. GCN,